SeqRisk: Transformer-augmented latent variable model for robust survival prediction with longitudinal data: Experiments

-The scatter plot in \figureref{fig:scatter_plot} presents a two-dimensional visualization of the VAE latent representation combined with selected covariates from the CHD dataset, colored according to time-to-event in log scale.
+The scatter plot in Figure \ref{fig:scatter_plot} presents a UMAP-based \cite{mcinnes2018umap} two-dimensional visualization of the VAE latent representation combined with selected covariates from the CHD dataset, colored according to time-to-event in log scale.
 A clear structure of latent space is visible where embeddings associated with lower-risk patients tend to cluster towards the lower part of the plot.
+Although explicit clinical factors influencing risk aren't directly interpretable from this plot, the clear separation indicates SeqRisk effectively encodes clinically meaningful temporal patterns.
+Further interpretability efforts might include deeper analysis of clinical variables contributing to these embeddings.